Kainuu people: 17th–18th centuries

-As a result of the war, Kainuu was made a part of the Ostrobothnia County.
-Between 1650 and 1680, the region gained remarkable administrative improvements under the ownership of Count Per Brahe, which resulted in the region being led fairly independently.
-The town of Kajaani was founded to be the center of this fiefdom, the leader of which lived in the Kajaani Castle.
-The initiative for the building of the castle was put forward by Klemetti Eerikinpoika, who was a Kainuu war leader from the era of rappasodat.
-As a result of this time period, people kept calling Kainuu "Kajaani Province", even though it was not its own province at all, but still a part of Ostrobothnia.
+As a result of the war, Kainuu was incorporated into the province of Ostrobothnia.
+In 1604, King Charles IX ordered the construction Kajaani Castle (Cajanaborg) to protect the region and serve as its administrative center.
+The initiative for the building of the castle was put forward by Klemetti Eerikinpoika, a Kainuu war leader from the era of rappasodat.

+In 1650, region was a made a barony under Per Brahe the Younger, which resulted in the region being led fairly independently.
+The town of Kajaani was founded in 1651 around the castle.
+During this period, the area came to be popularly referred to as "Kajaani Province," even though it was not officially a province, but a part of Ostrobothnia County.
 However, it got to keep its civil administrative system, remaining as its own hundred.

-At the end of the 17th century, there was a drop in population due to hunger.
-The people suffered again in the early 18th century during the Russian military occupation of Finland during the Great Northern War, during which the Kajaani Castle was destroyed.
+The barony was dissolved during the Great Reduction in 1681.
+At the end of the century, the population declined due to Great Famine.
+The people suffered again in the early 18th century during the Russian military occupation of Finland during the Great Northern War, during which Kajaani Castle was destroyed.

 19th–20th centuries

 In the 19th century, the tar industry became incredibly important for the people of Kainuu, as Kainuu was the center of the industry in Finland.
 Although a bit of Kainuu folk poetry had already been collected in the 18th century, the popularity of national romanticism in the 19th century brought further attention to Kainuu.
 This included collecting folk poetry of pagan origin that had survived in oral tradition, such as spells and tales involving mythological figures like Väinämöinen and Lemminkäinen.

 At the turn of the 20th century, the region was made known by Kainuu author Ilmari Kianto and poet Eino Leino, who is considered a national poet of Finland.
 Kainuu came to be known as the land of tar, bark bread and hunger.
-At the same time, the Kainuu identity was forming, and the word "Kainuu" became the primary word to refer to the region.
+At the same time, the Kainuu identity was forming, and the word Kainuu became the primary word to refer to the region.

 During the Winter War, the Soviet Union tried to split Finland in half by going through Kainuu to Oulu.
 This advance was stopped by Finns in the Battle of Suomussalmi.